-The Context-Aware Reinforced Propagation Framework (CA-RPL) is a intelligent decisionmaking framework that speeds up LLN routing.
-The RPL protocol acon prates fuzzy logic and reinforcement learning (RL) from CA-RPL to make south pathways more flexible in a network that is constantly evolving.
-The approach feature of uzzy decision engine, a routing algorithm, a system architecture, and a more of or binforcement learning, as illustrated in Figure 1.
+The Context-Aware Reinforced Propagation Framework (CA-RPL) is an intelligent decision-making framework that speeds up LLN routing.
+The RPL protocol incorporates fuzzy logic and reinforcement learning (RL) from CA-RPL to make routing pathways more flexible in a network that is constantly evolving.
+The approach features a fuzzy decision engine, a routing algorithm, a system architecture, and a module for reinforcement learning, as illustrated in Fig 1.

-Figure 1: Proposed CA-RPL Architecture
+Fig 1.
+Proposed CA-RPL Architecture.

-Sensor Nodes (SNs):
+Sensor Nodes (SNs)